vega/altair/doc/user_guide/marks/image.rst

     alt.Chart(source).mark_image(width=50, height=50).encode(x="x", y="y", url="img")

-Show Image Marks With Selection
+Show Image Marks with Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This example demonstrates how to display image marks with drag selection.
 We create two charts: one with point marks and the other with image marks, applying the selection filter only to the latter.